almillien33/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now you'll have to create a VM by searching for it and clicking create.
-For the resource group select Active-Directory-Lab and the VM name set it as dc-1.
-Then set the region as the same region as your Virtual network, which is (US) East US 2.
-Now for the image
+For the resource group, select Active-Directory-Lab and the VM name, set it as dc-1.
+Then set the region to the same region as your Virtual network, which is (US) East US 2.
+Now for the image select Windows Server 2022 Datacenter: Azure Edition -x64 Gen2 and for size select anything with at least 2cpus.
+Then, for the username, set it as labuser and the password as Cyberlab123!, and next, check off both boxes for the licensing agreement.
+When your done select next and click next for Disks.
+Now in the Networking tab for VN make sure it's Active-Directory-VNet and the subnet is set to default, and leave the reset and click create.
 </p>
 <br />